rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

 Phishing is the act of impersonating a legitimate entity to obtain sensitive information from users such as usernames, passwords, credit card numbers, and so on.
 In email, phishing scams commonly utilize a method of email impersonation called [spoofing](/how-to/email-spoofing-explained).
 A successful phishing attack is particularly damaging because you have volunteered your current credentials to the scammer and they now have access.

-Use the following guidelines to protext your passwords from phishing attempts:
+Use the following guidelines to protect your passwords from phishing attempts:

 - Never provide sensitive information without verifying that the request originates from a legitimate entity.